Date: Saturday, January 9, 2021

 Finding and maintaining a job with hearing loss can be challenging, and for many, those challenges have likely been magnified during the pandemic.
 In this program, Ken Cluskey and Lisa Yuan will share experiences and strategies they have developed over 30 years in both the public and private sectors on searching for a job, obtaining employment and achieving success once employed.
 The program will include tips and resources related to the specific challenges that people with hearing loss may face as they navigate their careers.

-Lisa Yuan and Ken Cluskey are recent newlyweds and live in Washington, D.C.
-Both Lisa and Ken began losing their hearing as young adults.
-They each wear one cochlear implant and one hearing aid.
-Lisa and Ken are active members of HLAA and have served as HLAA Chapter leaders and currently serve in other supportive roles for several chapters.
+Lisa Yuan began losing her hearing as a young adult and now wears one cochlear implant and one hearing aid.
+Lisa is an active member of HLAA and has served as an HLAA Chapter leader and currently serves in other supportive roles for several chapters.

-Lisa Yuan is a public health analyst at the National Institutes of Health in Bethesda, Maryland.
+Lisa a public health analyst at the National Institutes of Health in Bethesda, Maryland.
 Prior to joining the federal workforce in 2015, she spent more than 25 years in the private sector, working at entertainment advertising agencies in Los Angeles as a computer production specialist.
 She also recently completed the Presidential Management Fellows Program, a two-year training and leadership development program of the U.S. Office of Personnel Management.
+All views and opinions expressed during the presentation are her own.

-Ken Cluskey is an economist in the Office of Compensation and Working Conditions at the U.S. Bureau of Labor Statistics.
+Ken is an economist in the Office of Compensation and Working Conditions at the U.S. Bureau of Labor Statistics.
 Since 2018, Ken has worked to develop and maintain procedures for the Occupational Requirements Survey (ORS) and National Compensation Survey (NCS).
 From 2012 to 2018, he worked in the Office of Hearing Operations supporting the adjudication of disability claims.
 This included extensive work with disability claimants, administrative law judges and vocational experts.
 Prior to joining the federal workforce, Ken worked in both the nonprofit and private industry primarily in banking and real estate.
+All views and opinions expressed during the presentation are his own.

 Helpful Hints and Tutorials